Providing high quality and thorough chiropractic care to people of all ages.

 ‘Should I see a Chiro, Physio or Osteo?’ is a question that is asked a lot!
 In this blog post, we will cover what each of these professions are, what conditions they see, what qualifications are completed and which allied health professional you should see.

-Chiropractors are allied health professionals who see patients who experience issues with their neuro-musculoskeletal system (joints, muscles and nerves).
+Chiropractors are allied health professionals who see patients that experience issues with their neuro-musculoskeletal system (joints, muscles and nerves).
 Musculoskeletal conditions can include (but not limited to) back pain, neck pain, chronic pain, headaches, sciatica, vertigo and more.
 Chiropractors primarily use spinal manipulation techniques to “adjust” patients and restore normal function of the spine and nervous system.
 Chiros can also provide patients movements, stretches and lifestyle advice to avoid future pain or relapse.
 All of our Chiropractors at Total Health Chiropractic have a direct focus on restoring normal feeling and function to the body.
 While we initially focus directly on pain a person is experiencing, often people report numerous other improvements in their overall health and wellness from Chiropractic care.

 In Australia, Chiropractors are registered with the Australian Health Practitioners Regulation Agency (AHPRA).
 To become a registered Chiropractor, one must complete a five year Chiropractic program at university.
 Currently this program is offered by RMIT, Macquarie University, Murdoch University and Central Queensland University.

 In this profession, education is ongoing, with Chiropractors requiring to stay up to date with the latest research, attend seminars and complete professional development courses.